micha/jsawk/README.markdown

 ### Count How Many Elements Are In The Input Array

 Here's a simple one.
-This example uses a "before" script, and the `-n` option to disable the automatic printing of the result.
+This example uses a before script, and the `-n` option to disable the automatic printing of the result.

       cat /tmp/t | jsawk -n -b 'out(this.length)'

 Since regular result output is disabled, only the `out(this.length)` call produces any output.
 Also, notice how `this` was set to the input array.

+Another way to accomplish the same task would be to use an after script to modify the result set, like this:

+      cat /tmp/t | jsawk -a 'return this.length'

+Notice how the entire results array is replaced by the single number and printed to stdout.

 Get A List Of All Sports
 ------------------------